SC questions govt’s reluctance to give report on detentions in J&K

 The Solicitor General, Tushar Mehta informed the court that he would produce the detention orders soon.
 The reply is taking time as we are taking into consideration the changed circumstances, he also said.

 He further said that there is a change in circumstance regarding mobile connectivity and hence he needs time to update the affidavits.
 He further added that nobody can sit in appeal on the government's administrative decision.
-This was taken in national interest and clearly not in the interest of the petitioners.
+This was taken in the national interest and clearly not in the interest of the petitioners.

 Senior counsel Dushyant Dave said, " we are not sitting in appeal.
 We are entitled to tell the court your material for the administrative decision is wholly inadequate.